matt-green1/js-mini-challenge-dom/README.md

 **YOUR NOTES**
 ```
+You can access data in index.js because data is executed first in the html file
+Wow this one was a doozy -
 ```

 ## Deliverable 4

 Uh-oh!
 A Manchester City player, Raheem Sterling, snuck into our list.
 Use Javascript to find the element with the `[data-number='7']` attribute, and remove that element from the page.

 Hint: You can use `querySelector` with [CSS Attribute Selectors](https://developer.mozilla.org/en-US/docs/Web/CSS/Attribute_selectors) to find an element with a specific data-number.

 **YOUR NOTES**
 ```
+used attribute selector - important note! need to put quotes around the attribute value or it won't work
 ```